-Edward Dmytryk was a renowned film director of several screen classics, including “Murder, My Sweet” (1944), “Crossfire” (1947), “The Caine Mutiny” (1954), “Raintree County” (1957) and “The Young Lions” (1958).
+Edward Dmytryk was a renowned film director of several screen classics, including “Murder, My Sweet” (1944), “Crossfire” (1947), “The Caine Mutiny” (1954), “Raintree County” (1957), and “The Young Lions” (1958).
 He died July 1, 1999, at his Encino, California, home at age 90.
 About two and a half months earlier, I had the pleasure of meeting him on a warm Saturday afternoon at his home.
 I was introduced to him and his wife, former screen actress Jean Porter (1922-2018), by two mutual friends, Jerry Anker and his wife Marguerite Campbell, a former screen actress in the 1930s and 1940s and the last of the six Goldwyn Girls hired by Samuel Goldwyn.
-At the time, Jerry Anker himself was President of the Hollywood High School Alumni Association, Curator of The Hollywood Museum in the Max Factor building, and he was a close friend of the Dmytryks.
+At the time, Jerry Anker himself was President of the Hollywood High School Alumni Association, Curator of The Hollywood Museum in the Max Factor building.
+He was a close friend of the Dmytryks.

 It was a delight meeting all of them; Mr. Dmytryk, who had not been in good health before and had not given any interviews for quite some time, was very relaxed, and he enjoyed talking about his career in films, which began in 1922 when he became a messenger boy at Paramount.

-As a director his career spanned nearly four decades from the mid-1930s through the mid-1970s, starting with the “Western Trail of the Hawk” (1935) before being called in to salvage the Betty Grable vehicle “Million Dollar Legs” (1939), for which he remained uncredited.
+As a director, his career spanned nearly four decades from the mid-1930s through the mid-1970s, starting with the “Western Trail of the Hawk” (1935) before being called in to salvage the Betty Grable vehicle “Million Dollar Legs” (1939), for which he remained uncredited.
 After a few B pictures at Columbia, including “The Confessions of Boston Blackie” and “The Secrets of the Lone Wolf” (both 1941), he signed with RKO where he found his artistic niche, making several 1940s noir films.

-Prior to this interview, Mrs. Dmytryk had asked me not to talk about this particular and controversial era, also because he had written a book, “Odd Man Out: A Memoir of the Hollywood Ten” (1996), with Mr. Dmytryk describing his personal views and ideals, and his fight out of blacklisting before resuming his career as one of Hollywood’s leading directors.
-So instead of talking about the blacklist era, I focused on the importance of his films, his capabilities as a filmmaker, and his incredible body of work.
+Before this interview, Mrs. Dmytryk had asked me not to talk about this particular and controversial era, also because he had written a book, “Odd Man Out: A Memoir of the Hollywood Ten” (1996), with Mr. Dmytryk describing his personal views and ideals, and his fight out of blacklisting before resuming his career as one of Hollywood’s leading directors.
+Instead of talking about the blacklist era, I focused on the importance of his films, his capabilities as a filmmaker, and his incredible body of work.
 After all, let’s not forget that this is the man who directed the ‘Who’s Who in Hollywood,’ with actors such as Elizabeth Taylor, Richard Burton, Bette Davis, Marlon Brando, Montgomery Clift, Gregory Peck, Spencer Tracy, John Wayne, Humphrey Bogart, Kirk Douglas, Clark Gable, Robert Mitchum, Ginger Rogers, William Holden, Barbara Stanwyck, Henry Fonda, Jane Fonda, Sean Connery—and Brigitte Bardot.
 Who on earth can top that?

 Over the years, Mr. Dmytryk authored several books, including his autobiography “It’s a Hell of a Life But Not a Bad Living: A Hollywood Memoir” (1978) and, as previously mentioned, “Odd Man Out: A Memoir of the Hollywood Ten” (1996).
 When I met him for this interview back in 1999, he was writing a new book, “The Making of ‘Raintree County.’”
-Although this one was never published, a few years later, another delightful memoir of his, “Hollywood’s Golden Age: As Told By One Who Lived It All” (2003), with an unprecedented look back on old Hollywood and his early days in the film capital, was published posthumously (this Hollywood memoir also announced “The Making of ‘Raintree County'” to be published at the summer of 2004).
+Although this one was never published, a few years later, another delightful memoir of his, “Hollywood’s Golden Age: As Told By One Who Lived It All” (2003), with an unprecedented look back on old Hollywood and his early days in the film capital, was published posthumously.
+This Hollywood memoir also announced “The Making of ‘Raintree County'” to be published at the summer of 2004.

-The then unfinished manuscript of his book on “Raintree County” was on the table—it was still a work in progress—and so, almost logically, it was the start of our conversation, especially since Mr. Dmytryk’s epic film, originally announced by MGM in 1949 as a film project for Van Heflin, Ava Gardner and Lana Turner, but ultimately starring Montgomery Clift, Elizabeth Taylor and Eva Marie Saint, had always been a favorite of mine.
+The then unfinished manuscript of his book on “Raintree County” was on the table—it was still a work in progress—and so, almost logically, it was the start of our conversation, especially since Mr. Dmytryk’s epic film, initially announced by MGM in 1949 as a film project for Van Heflin, Ava Gardner and Lana Turner, but ultimately starring Montgomery Clift, Elizabeth Taylor and Eva Marie Saint, had always been a favorite of mine.